Transferring Domains to us...

 - the domain owner submits a transfer order to the gaining registrar along with an auth code for each domain

-- upon receiving the authorization, the gaining registrar submits the transfer request to the proper Registry
+- the gaining registrar submits the transfer request to the proper Registry

 - the Registry passes the transfer request to the losing Registrar, starting a 5 - 6 day timeframe for action